dabbertorres/web-srv-base/README.md

 # web-srv-base
-basic web server baseline - Written in Go, using Redis and MariaDB
+basic web server setup to build from - from scratch, in Go

 # [how to run](#how-to-run)
 1. Setup your target machine to run Docker.